Self-induced Floquet states via three-wave processes in synthetic antiferromagnets

 Since $\omega_\mathrm{cycle}$, $\Delta \omega_\mathrm{ac}$ and $\Delta \omega_\mathrm{op}$ are of the same order of magnitude ($2 \pi \times 600~\mathrm{MHz}$), the populated acoustic and optical modes remain coherent over several periods of the induced modulation characterized by $\omega_\mathrm{cycle}$.
 As a consequence, we can consider the comb modes in Fig.~\ref{Sweet spot}(e) as Floquet modes arising from the time-periodic modulation of the system Hamiltonian.
 This behavior also contrasts with the self-modulated spin-wave instability observed in ferromagnetic systems, where the modulation results from four-magnon scattering and is typically much too slow (MHz range, \cite{rezende_model_1986, rezende_self-oscillations_1992}) to drive Floquet magnons.
-Compared to the self-induced Floquet states involving vortex gyration~\cite{heins_self-induced_2024}, the nature of the period-averaged ground state here on which the Floquet modes reside cannot be anticipated, neither from the linear eigenstates of the system, nor from the linear response to the drive.
+Compared to the self-induced Floquet states involving vortex gyration~\cite{heins_self-induced_2026}, the nature of the period-averaged ground state here on which the Floquet modes reside cannot be anticipated, neither from the linear eigenstates of the system, nor from the linear response to the drive.

-Our model here considers only spatially-uniform acoustic and optical modes, i.e., at zero wave vector, which differs from the 3MS processes observed experimentally involving finite wavevectors in extended systems~\cite{mouhoub_spin_2025}.
+Our model here considers only spatially-uniform acoustic and optical modes, i.e., at zero wave vector, which differs from the 3MS processes observed experimentally involving finite wavevectors in extended systems~\cite{mouhoub_spin_2026}.
 The key ingredient for generating the magnonic frequency comb in our work is the 3MS involving two modes, with no substantial coupling to other modes and a large feedback of the populations on their growth rates.
-A practical realization of the self-induced mechanism within a SAF could, for instance, involve confined geometries like sufficiently small dots where finite wave vector modes appear at very large frequencies, far beyond the range of the stimulus.
+A practical realization of the self-induced mechanism within a SAF could, for instance, involve confined geometries like sufficiently small SAF dots as shown in the supplementary.
 This might be achieved in magnetic tunnel junctions with a SAF free layer.

 We acknowledge financial support from the EU Research and Innovation Programme Horizon Europe under grant agreement n°101070290 (NIMFEIA).